OPS-E2E-PPE/VBA-Docs/access/Concepts/Miscellaneous/topvalues-property.md

 The **TopValues** property setting is an Integer value that represents the exact number of values to return or a number followed by a percent sign (%) that represents the percent of records to return.
 For example, to return the top 10 values, set the **TopValues** property to 10; to return the top 10 percent of values, set the **TopValues** property to 10%.

 You cannot set this property in code directly.
-It is set in SQL view of the Query window by using a TOP n or TOP n PERCENT clause in the SQL statement.
+It's set in SQL view of the Query window by using a TOP n or TOP n PERCENT clause in the SQL statement.

 You can also set the **TopValues** property by using the query property sheet or the **Return** box in the **Query Setup** group on the ribbon.